karappo/metanion/README.md

 # serve with hot reload at localhost:3000
 yarn start

-# If you like to see from other devices on LAN network
+# if you like to see from other devices on LAN network
 nuxt --hostname '192.168.0.106' --port 3000

 # generate static project